creichlin/esdi/readme.md

 Why?
 ----

-Just trying out if di is possible with a much smaller codebase than all the others colling themselves small.
+Just trying out if di is possible with a much smaller codebase than all the others calling themselves small.

-It will depend on aspectJ, aspectJ will do most of the work.
+It will depend on aspectJ, aspectJ will do most of the heavy lifting.

 What?